 You unconsciously created the psychological cage to protect you from emotional turmoil.
 More accurately, another person thrust this cage on you.
 Although it is protecting you, it is also keeping you trapped and preventing you from experiencing the world around you.
 It is keeping you within the narcissist’s realm.

 These coping strategies commonly carry into adulthood.
-Just because we are now adults does not mean we suddenly learnt how to be with our true self.
+Just because we are now adults does not mean we suddenly learnt how to be with our True Self.
 The work still needs to be done.
-Also, engaging the true self brings about pain.
-It induces panic.
+Also, engaging the True Self induces panic.
 Stepping out of the cage is not a simple act.
 It takes courage.
 Many of us are institutionalised.
 We don’t know life outside our inner prison.
-The metal bars come in the form of the pain which we store in our bodies and psyche.
+The metal bars come in the form of the hurt which we store in our bodies and psyche.
 It’s difficult to accept, but this one piece of knowledge is crucial to our maturity:

 Being yourself means being in pain.

 Unwrapping the defence mechanisms we developed is like dismantling a bomb or digging through earthquake rubble to find a survivor.
-Your true self has survived the earthquake of your past.
+Your True Self has survived the earthquake of your past.
 She/he is somewhere down there.
-But the way down involves pain.
-Many people fail on this journey because it takes perseverance and courage to stay with it.
+But the way down requires courage.
+Many people fail on this journey because it takes perseverance to stay with it.
 It takes a tolerance for pain.
-It calls for a painstaking search.
 It means having loving and understanding allies.
-We need to unravel our unhealthy beliefs, stop allowing our unhealthy thought patterns to define us and clench our teeth through the pain of experiencing our true self on a daily basis.
-Make no mistake; this will involve much effort.
+We need to unravel our unhealthy beliefs, stop allowing our unhealthy thought patterns to define us, and clench our teeth through the pain of experiencing our True Self on a daily basis.
+Make no mistake; this will involve enormous effort.
 But if one thing can encourage you, it’s this; outside the cage, life is beautiful.
 Outside the cage, anything is possible.

 To better understand the dynamics of narcissism and recover from narcissistic abuse, check out the following books: